1989 Paraguayan coup d'état: Coup

 On the night of 2 February 1989, Rodríguez ordered units of his 1st Army Corps, including some 40 to 50 tanks, into the streets of Asunción.
 The unit, the strongest and most well-equipped of Paraguay's armed forces, seized the capital city's center.
 Troops from the unit attempted to arrest Stroessner as he dined at his mistress' home, however bodyguards resisted fiercely and allowed the president to escape to the headquarters of the Presidential Guards Regiment.
 A battle broke out between Rodríguez's troops and the 700-strong presidential guard.
 Meanwhile, the rest of Paraguay's military districts pledged their allegiance to the rebels.

 Artillery units and naval vessels in the city's harbor shelled the headquarters during the course of the battle and by 5:00pm on 3 February, the government under Stroessner surrendered.
 Rodríguez announced the surrender over the radio and said Stroessner was in custody and unharmed.
 The official death toll of the coup stood at 31 killed however other estimates put the actual toll between 150 and 250, the majority of them Stroessner's guards.
 The Catholic Church station Radio Caritas said up to 200 people were killed in the fighting.

-Stroessner was initially detained at the base of the 1st Army Corps but he was flown to exile aboard a LAP Boeing 707 to Brasilia, Brazil on 6 February after being granted asylum.
+Stroessner was initially detained at the base of the 1st Army Corps but he was flown to exile aboard a LAP Boeing 707 to Brasília, Brazil on 6 February after being granted asylum.
 He left with his son, Gustavo, and daughter-in-law and lived in a lakeside home, previously his summer home, until his death in 2006.